Check the flight offer to Porto and book your plane ticket online. Iberia guarantees the best last-minute prices for our cheap flight offer to Porto.

 Prices shown are for flights that customers have recently searched at to Porto.
 They are subject to change depending on seat availability, possible fare variations, charges and other supplements at the time you make the check.
 Prices per journey are applicable for return-flight tickets

-More information of Porto
+More information from Porto

 The second most important city in Portugal boasts an old town that was declared a UNESCO Word Heritage site, as well as the renowned Port wine, making it a city well worth visiting.
 Situated on the Douro river estuary, where it meets the Atlantic Ocean, this industrial town combines the wistful and majestic characteristics of Portugal with a vibrant dynamic, due to its modernisation in the last decades.

 Porto’s main monuments include the Stock Exchange Palace (an impressive Neoclassical building), the Porto Cathedral and the Clerigos Church and Tower.
 The cathedral, located on the highest part of the city, was first erected in the 11th century, and is a spectacular mixture of Gothic, Romanesque and Baroque styles.
 The 18th century Baroque Clerigos Church is one of the city’s emblems, and its 76 metre tall tower is the tallest in Portugal, offering the most stunning views of Porto.